- Beauty Glossary

 What is acai berry?

 Native to the rainforests of South America, acai berries are a nutrient-rich fruit that grow on acai palm trees.
-Boasting a deep purple color and similar in size to the blueberry, acai berries are plump, juicy and loaded with health benefits.
+Boasting a deep purple colour and similar in size to the blueberry, acai berries are plump, juicy and loaded with health benefits.

 Is acai berry good for skin?